Review Section VI of Policy 7000 to understand the definitions of a student employee.

 - To comply with current laws and policies such as the I-9 requirement and background check policy, the student hiring process must be completed for ALL student employees prior to their first day of work.

-- If you are hiring a Student Government (ASBSU) employee, a Student Note Taker via the Disability Resource Center, or a Student Participant in the NSF Undergrad Research Experience Program, you MUST use the Vendor Information Form.
+- If you are hiring a Student Government (ASBSU) employee, a Student Note Taker via the Disability Resource Center, or a Student Participant in the NSF Undergrad Research Experience Program, you MUST use the Substitute W-9/Direct Deposit Form and Instructions.
 Please contact Accounts Payable if you have any questions.

 Student Hire FAQs